 Why measles is on the rise in the U.S. and measles protection

-Lower MMR vaccination levels among children are one of the main reasons measles is making a comeback.
-Recently, MMR vaccination rates fell just under the 95 percent.
-This has left 250,000 kindergarteners at risk of contracting the disease each year over the last three years, according to the CDC.
+Lower measles, mumps and rubella (MMR) vaccination levels among children are one of the main reasons measles is making a comeback.
+Recently, vaccination rates fell under 93% for the 2023-2024 school year.
+This leaves more children at risk of contracting the disease each year over the last three years, according to the CDC.

 Measles symptoms and how it spreads